Ace2489/Django-ToDo-App/README.md

 #Run the server
 $ python3 manage.py runserver
 ```
 That's it!
-All you have to do is open up your browser and go to "localhost:8000" to see the website!
+All you have to do is open up your browser and go to "localhost:8000" to see the website ☻